pytest-dev/pytest/doc/en/example/simple.rst

 You can use all types of fixtures including :ref:`autouse fixtures
 <autouse fixtures>` which are the equivalent of xUnit's setup/teardown
 concept.
-It's however recommended to have explicit fixture references in your tests or test classes rather than relying on implicitely executing setup/teardown functions, especially if they are far away from the actual tests.
+It's however recommended to have explicit fixture references in your tests or test classes rather than relying on implicitly executing setup/teardown functions, especially if they are far away from the actual tests.

 Here is a an example for making a ``db`` fixture available in a directory::